Pavelsoftdev/htmlproject/README.md

-This project can shows site, built with html,css,figma
+This project can shows site, built with html